mikenobbs/Asset-Assistant/README.md

 To use this script you will need to edit the following variables in your config.yml file

-`process`: Directory for all your downloaded assets (emptied after every run)
+`process`: (Optional - defaults to script directory) Directory for all your downloaded assets (emptied after every run)

 `movies`: Directory that your movie assets will be moved to